eugenetangkj/tp/docs/DeveloperGuide.md

 **Main Success Scenario**

 1. User enters internship entry.
-2. InternBuddy adds an internship entry, updates the right UI panel, and displays a success message.
+2. InternBuddy adds an internship entry, updates the View Panel, and displays a success message.

     Use case ends.